Easy-to-read medicine information about glipizide – what it is, how to take glipizide safely and possible side effects.

-Possible side effectsLike all medicines, glipizide can cause unwanted side effects, although not everyone gets them.
-Often unwanted side effects improve as your body gets used to the new medicine.
+Other side effectsLike all medicines, glipizide can cause side effects, although not everyone gets them.
+Often side effects improve as your body gets used to the new medicine.

 |Side effects||What should I do?|

-Glipizide may interact with a number of important medications and herbal supplements so check with your doctor or pharmacist before starting glipizide or before starting any new medicines.
+Glipizide can interact with some medicines and herbal supplements so check with your doctor or pharmacist before starting glipizide or before starting any new medicines.

 The following links have more information on glipizide: